 Have you ever looked at a dish or a sauce and thought, well, this could use some alcohol?
-Some of you might have, but often, the addition of alcohol just doesn't occur to people.
-Alcohol can be fantastic simply because of the flavor you're adding to the dish, and sometimes also because of the alcohol content (for recipes that don't burn this off).
+Alcohol can be fantastic simply because of the flavor you're adding to the dish, and these boozy sweet sauces and drizzles are proof of that (pun intended).
+Plus, sometimes the alcohol content, for recipes where it doesn't burn off, can be fun for an evening.

 But, that isn't the real secret.